Posted on

 - fraudulently concealed the injury or its connection to the workplace,

-- hurt the worker in a different capacity than as the worker’s employer, or
+- hurt you in a different capacity than as your employer, or

 - does not carry workers’ compensation insurance.

-Additionally, hurt workers may be able to file a personal injury claim against someone other than their employer if they were hurt on the job by a third party.
+Additionally, you may be able to file a personal injury claim against someone other than their employer if you were hurt on the job by a third party.

 Pursuing a tort claim outside of the workers’ compensation system has its pros and cons: